katonage/pluvianus/README.md

 ### Next
 * step components sorted according to metrics
 * hover on spatial view
-* autorange on temporal curves considering all components
+* displaying all component's temporal curves together (gray), mouse click event on that to select component
 * optional ms and um display on axes
 * Movement correction of raw files from OnACID pipeline
 * Edit parameters of the compute menu options
-* toolbars resizable to smaller than their size to allow better splitter flexibility
 * beginner and advanced modes
-* ask for CaImAn dependencies

 #### Expertiese wanted
-* Refactor scatterplot to get rid of plotly, get rid of resetting camera positions on update
 * support of 3D data
 * Packaging and distribution
 * Documentation
 * marketing in/to CaImAn community
+* ask for CaImAn dependencies - shold we optimize the environment?